 NatureServe Conservation Status

 Determining which species and ecosystems are thriving and which are rare or declining is crucial for targeting conservation towards elements of biodiversity in greatest need.
 NatureServe and its member programs and collaborators use a suite of factors to assess the conservation status of plant, animal, and fungal species, as well as ecosystems (ecological communities and systems).
 The outcome of researching and recording information on the conservation status factors is the assignment of a conservation status rank with supporting documentation.
 For species these ranks provide an estimate of extinction risk, while ecosystems they provide an estimate of the risk of elimination.
-For more detailed information about conservation status ranks visit NatureServe Publications.
+For more detailed information about conservation status ranks visit NatureServe Standards and Methods.

 Conservation status ranks are based on a one to five scale, ranging from critically imperiled (G1) to demonstrably secure (G5).
 Status is assessed and documented at three distinct geographic scales-global (G), national (N), and state/province (S).

 NatureServe conservation status ranks are a valuable complement to legal status designations